 When it comes to cover teaching, success comes down to a balance of charisma and skill.
 Charisma comes from confidence, a big smile and making eye contact.
 It’s easy not to feel confident when you are walking into a room full of strangers, half of which have resting bitchy face syndrome because you’re not their usual teacher but trust in your yoga, take a big breath and strut your stuff – you know you’ve got this, you know your a good teacher and they’re gonna have a damn good class with you!

-If you want any more support in how to have a rocking career as a Yoga Teacher, check out my one:one 3 Month Yoga Teacher Mentorship Programme and I’ll have you flying in no time!
+If you want any more support in how to have a rocking career as a Yoga Teacher, check out my one:one coaching calls and I’ll have you flying in no time!